efigence/profanity/README.md

-DO NOT USE IT!
-THIS IS WORK IN PROGRESS!
 # Profanity

 Profanity gem checks to see if the text contains profanity.
 This also check text without spaces and with extra